ruelasb/ruelasb.github.io/README.md

 of experience, I still find myself wondering about the vast plains of old, new and upcoming code and their capabilities.
-My goal is not to teach you every piece of technology out there but to help you become acquainted with the terrain and to share with you the tools and skills that have helped me journey into the unknown.
-A modern day Lewis and Clark exploration --you won't know what lies ahead but you will have the tools and skills to succeed.
+My goal is not to teach you every piece of technology out there but to help you become acquainted with the terrain; sharing with you the tools and skills that have helped me journey into the unknown.
+A modern day Lewis and Clark exploration--you won't know what lies ahead but you will have the tools and skills to succeed.

 My name is Bryant Ruelas and welcome to Web Dev 101.
 I hope you enjoy this course and find the passion, love, and excitement that I have found since